The Corpse of Anna Fritz: Release

 The film had its world premiere at the South by Southwest film festival on 15 March 2015.
 It was later released in Spain on 30 October 2015, where it made €36,000 at the box office and was viewed an estimated 9,000 times.
 In February 2016, director Hèctor Hernández Vicens discovered that his film was popular in the Philippines, where it was illegally viewed or downloaded between 5 and 7 million times via outlets such as Facebook and YouTube.
 This prompted the film crew to seek out legal counsel in an attempt to stop the illegal distribution.
 They have since managed to get an upload of the film deleted from YouTube.
 Due to the film's popularity overseas, the film's crew and producers are seeking to launch an advertising and screening campaign in the Philippines.

 Reception

-In a positive review from We Got This Covered, Matt Donato remarked that it is "not a perfect thriller — but it's an aptly paced ride that doesn’t shy away from divisive boundaries".
 The International Business Times praised certain elements such as lighting, while stating that they felt it would have worked better as a short film.
 Cliff Wheatley at IGN singled out Alba Ribas's performance, the story's tense subject matter and denouement, though he felt that its 76-minute runtime was overlong, "because it relies so heavily on the shock value of the subject matter and doesn't bother to deliver any inkling of a likable character".

 Review aggregator website Rotten Tomatoes gives the film a 67% rating based on nine critics, and an average of 6.4/10.